dangtuanhuy/assembla-to-jira-migration/README.md

 ```

 The issues are redistributed to the sprints they belong to and the most recent sprint is set as the `active` sprint.

+#### Errors

+You might receive an `403 Unauthorized` error.
+If this is the case, go to the Jira application, login as admin and try again.

 ### Update board